Lalitkumar4/qrcode-generator/README.md

 # QR Code Generator

-This simple web app allows you to quickly generate and download QR codes for your URLs that may be shared.
+This web app allows you to quickly generate and download QR codes for your URLs that may be shared.

 ## Features
 - Custom QR Code Size: You can change the QR code size.